jun0222/jun0222/README.md

-Hi there here ✋
+Technology is a means of business.
-I mainly use Ruby && TypeScript.
+I mainly use TypeScript now.

 <p align="left">